 Unlike the USA, Canada did not revolt to leave Britain.
 Canada did not replace their Elite.

-Unlike the USA our financial industry remained fixated on their profit.
-They cared little for the new country Canada and even less for the many waves of immigrants who would be come citizens.
+Unlike the USA our financial industry cared little for the new country and even less for the many waves of immigrants who would be come citizens.

 "Our" financial industry did not see their role as supporting or helping to develop a strong new country.
 They did not help Canadians, in particular Western Canadians, grow their own business, grow the nation promised.

-Instead they concentrated on what they always profited from.
-Transportation, mining, newsprint, utilities, and other aspects of extraction and export of resources got their support, their money, their attention.
+Instead they concentrated on what they always profited from, transportation, mining, newsprint, utilities, and other aspects of exporting raw resources.

 Surplus capital, of which there was lots, was directed south to the USA where safety and security of profits were assured.